InnovaPolitica/Pawah-tech-for-human-rights/CONTRIBUTING.md

 ## Our Code of Conduct

 Oh yeah, we have one.
 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to cristian.leon@asuntosdelsur.org

 ## What is ahead